mlrun/mlrun/docs/projects/run-build-deploy.md

 This method can also be used to set the build configuration and build the image based on it - in a single step.

-If you set a source for the project (for example, git source) and set `pull_at_runtime = False`, then the images used contain the project source in them.
+If you set a source for the project (for example, git source) and set `pull_at_runtime = False`, then the generated image contains the project source in it.
 For example, this code builds `.some-project-image` image with the source in it.
 ```python
 project = mlrun.get_or_create_project(